-The amounts charged to the Corporation's parent and other related parties under common control for the years ended December 31 were as follows:
+The amounts charged to related parties for the years ended December 31 were as follows:

-(\$ millions) 2023 2022
+(\$ millions) 2024 2023

-Operating costs charged to FortisBC Pacific (a) 9 8
+Operating costs charged to FortisBC Pacific (a) 11 9

-Operating costs charged to FEI (b) 7 7
+Operating costs charged to FEI (b) 9 7

 Operating costs charged to FHI (c) 1 1

-Total related party recoveries 17 16
+Total related party recoveries 21 17

-- (a) The Corporation charged its parent, FortisBC Pacific, for management services, labour, and materials. - (b) The Corporation charged FEI for electricity sales, management services, and other labour. - (c) The Corporation charged FHI for management services and other labour.
+(a) The Corporation charged its parent, FortisBC Pacific, for management services, labour, and materials.

+- (b) The Corporation charged FEI for electricity sales, management services, and other labour. - (c) The Corporation charged FHI for management services and other labour.